514th Flight Test Squadron: Strategic Air Command

 The squadron was redesignated the 514th Bombardment Squadron and reactivated at Forbes Air Force Base, Kansas in June 1951.
 The squadron was again equipped with Superfortress bombers and assigned to the 376th Group.
 It began training in strategic bombardment in August.
 However, SAC's mobilization for the Korean War highlighted that SAC wing commanders focused too much on running the base organization and did not spend enough time on overseeing actual combat preparations.
 To allow wing commanders the ability to focus on combat operations, SAC air base group commanders became responsible for managing the base housekeeping functions.
 Under the plan implemented in February 1951 and finalized in June 1952, the wing commander focused primarily on the combat units and the maintenance necessary to support combat aircraft by having the combat and maintenance squadrons report directly to the wing and eliminating the intermediate group structures.
 As a result of this "dual deputy" reorganization, the 376th Group was inactivated and the squadron was assigned directly to the 376th Bombardment Wing in June 1952.

 The squadron moved to Barksdale Air Force Base, Louisiana in October.
 By November 1952, electronic countermeasures (ECM) training began to predominate over bombardment, and by September 1953, ECM had become the unit's primary mission.
-In 1954, the squadron converted to Boeing B-47 Stratojet Stratojet jet medium bombers.
+In 1954, the squadron converted to Boeing B-47 Stratojet jet medium bombers.
 It moved again in 1957, this time to Lockbourne Air Force Base, Ohio.
 After 1958, Strategic Air Command (SAC) B-47 units began to assume an alert posture at their home base.

 During the 1962 Cuban Missile Crisis, SAC dispersed its B-47s on 22 October.
 Most dispersal bases were civilian airfields with Reserve or Air National Guard units.
 B-47s were configured for execution of the Emergency War Order as soon as possible after dispersal.
 On 24 October SAC went to DEFCON 2, placing all aircraft on alert.
 On 15 November 1/6 of the dispersed B-47s were recalled to their home bases.
 The remaining dispersed B-47s and supporting tankers were recalled on 24 November.
 On 27 November SAC returned to normal alert posture.
 The squadron continued to train in electronic warfare techniques until beginning to phase down for inactivation in March 1965 with the retirement of the Stratojet from SAC's inventory.